About Us

 Why a Centre for Dignified Work in the City?

-Yet the City’s success relies on tens of thousands of ‘hidden workers’: the cleaners, security guards, hospitality workers, couriers, construction workers and many others.
-Too many of these workers do not enjoy fair pay or dignified working conditions and a growing number live in poverty and hardship.
+The City of London is a key part of the UK economy, providing more than half a million jobs and generating billions in economic output each year.
+Yet the City's success relies on tens of thousands of 'hidden workers': the cleaners, security guards, hospitality workers, couriers, construction workers and many others who underpin its prosperity.
+Too many of these workers do not enjoy fair pay or dignified working conditions, and a growing number live in poverty and hardship.

 What does the Centre work on?